Excerpts from The Hybrid Agency Tango with Vanessa Vollum Edwards

 - Blog Part 4 – The Hybrid Agency Tango: Brand-Led “Frenemies”

 - Blog Part 5 – The Hybrid Agency Tango: Brand-Led Alliance + Integration

 - Blog Part 6 – The Hybrid Agency Tango: Co-Location

 How Your Agency Can Emerge Stronger in the New Normal

 Watch this webinar for concrete and actionable steps agency leadership must take to improve organizational agility and resilience, the keys to success in the next economy.

 About the Author: Vanessa Vollum Edwards, President, CPI

-For the last decade, Vanessa and her team have helped over a 100 organizations (Agency & In-House) through complex organizational change, adopt agency management software, embrace business intelligence and prepare for future growth.
+For the last decade, Vanessa and her team at CPI have helped over 100 organizations (Agency & In-House) through complex organizational change, adopt agency management software, embrace business intelligence and prepare for future growth.